 - 1 large lemon, finely zest 1 teaspoon of zest, squeeze one tablespoon of juice from lemon, then thinly slice

-- 10 cherry tomatoes, halved or one large tomato, chopped
+- 10 cherry tomatoes, halved or one large tomato, chopped, substitute three or four canned tomatoes, chopped, excess juice drained if need be

 - 10 kalamata olives, pitted if desired

-- 4 red potatoes quartered or small-sized russets, cut into chunks or equivalent amount of very small baby potatoes
+- 4 largeish red potatoes quartered or small-sized russets, peeled or not, cut into about 1/2″ to 3/4″ inch chunks or equivalent amount of very small baby or fingerling potatoes, halved or quartered depending on size

-- 4 six ounce boneless, skinless chicken breasts
+- 4 six to 8 ounce boneless, skinless chicken breasts

 - Water if needed

 Preheat oven to 450 degrees.
-Arrange lemon slices in a single layer in the bottom of a cast iron skillet.
-Use a large 12″ skillet for crunchy potatoes and a smaller skillet for a softer, oven roasted potato.
+Arrange lemon slices in a single layer in the bottom of large 12-inch cast iron or other heavy skillet.

-Combine oil, zest & the tablespoon of juice, salt, pepper, garlic & rosemary in a large bowl.
-Add the tomatoes, olives, and potatoes and toss to coat.
+In a medium-sized bowl, combine oil, zest & the tablespoon of juice, salt, pepper, garlic & oregano.
+Add the chicken, tomatoes, olives, and potatoes and toss to coat, unless using canned tomatoes; sprinkle those on top before the skillet goes in the oven.

 Arrange chicken in a single layer towards the center of the skillet on top of the lemon slices.
 If one end of the breasts is thicker, place with the thinner portion toward the center, thicker part toward the edge of the skillet.